What are North Carolina's auto insurance requirements?

 - $25,000 in property damage per accident

-North Carolinians are also required to carry either uninsured motorist coverage (UM) or uninsured/underinsured motorist coverage (UM/UIM).
+North Carolinians may also carry either uninsured motorist coverage (UM) or uninsured/underinsured motorist coverage (UM/UIM).
 The exact requirements vary based on the liability limits you select:

 - UM bodily injury: $30,000 per person, $60,000 per accident